 - Water security is one of the biggest issues/challenges facing South Africa and the world in the 21st century (see Chapter 3 of this document).
-Based on projections by McKinsey6, if no substantive action is taken the water deficit by 2030 could be between 2,7 and 3,8 billion m^3/a - a gap of about 17% of available surface and ground water.
-The growing requirements of neighbouring states for water from our shared river basins could further impact on water availability for Africa. Α "Business Unusual" South approach is required to close the gap. - At the same time, water resources must benefit all citizens equitably.
-Water is an important catalyst and driver of socioeconomic development.
-The water allocation to agriculture is approximately 61%, but little has been achieved in
+Based on projections by McKinsey6, if no substantive action is taken the water deficit by 2030 could be between 2,7 and 3,8 billion m3/a a gap of about 17% of available surface and ground water.
+The growing requirements of neighbouring states for water from our shared river basins could further impact on water availability for South Africa.
+A "Business Unusual" South Africation for South Africation for - At the same time, water resources must benefit all citizens equitably.
+Water is an important catalyst and driver of socio-economic development.
+The water allocation to agriculture is approximately 61%, but little has been achieved in reallocating water to historically disadvantaged individuals in this sector.
+The NW&SMP aligns with government's transformative agenda as outlined in the National Development Plan (NDP) and identifies actions to redress past inequities through the reallocation and use of water. - Water security will be further threatened as supply decreases due to the negative impacts on yield arising

-- South Africa must balance supply and demand - South Africa must ensure equitable access to water - South Africa must protect and restore ecological infrastructure - South Africa must reduce demand in all sectors and halve physical water losses - South Africa must diversify its water mix - South Africa must create a financially sustainable water sector - South Africa must build effective water sector institutions reallocating water to historically disadvantaged individuals in this sector.
-The NW&SMP aligns with government's transformative agenda as outlined in the National Development Plan (NDP) and identifies actions to redress past inequities through the re-allocation and use of water.
+- South Africa must balance supply and demand - South Africa must ensure equitable access to water - South Africa must protect and restore ecological infrastructure - South Africa must reduce demand in all sectors and halve physical water losses - South Africa must diversify its water mix - South Africa must create a financially sustainable water sector - South Africa must build effective water sector institutions - South Africa must ensure effective and efficient water and sanitation services from climate change, degradation of wetlands and water resources, siltation of dams, whilst water losses and demand escalates due to population and economic growth, urbanization, inefficient use, and changing lifestyles.
+South Africans currently consume more water per capita at approximately 237 l/c/d than the world average of approximately